RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 ORDER BY total_laid_off_in_a_year DESC;
 ```

-### Checking in which month most of the layoff happened
+### Checking in which month most of the layoffs happened
 ``` sql
 SELECT MONTH(`date`) AS layoff_month, SUM(total_laid_off) as total_laid_off_in_a_month
 FROM layoffs_worksheet2